-This information is to be read in conjunction with, and forms part of, the planning application and responds to the requirements outlined by Southwark Council.
+This information is to be read in conjunction with, and forms part of, the planning and listed building application and responds to the requirements outlined by Southwark Council.
 Detailed construction drawings and supporting calculations will be prepared during subsequent design stages.